eduk8s-tests/lab-tkg-aws-installer/workshop/content/create-management-cluster/13-access-via-kubectl.md

 kubectl config use-context `tkg get management-clusters -o json | jq -r ".[0].context"`
 ```

+Note that the name of the management cluster was calculated in this case, but you could list it's name explicitly.

-You should then be able to do an operation such as list the nodes in the cluster.
+With the current context now set to be the management cluster you should be able to do an operation such as list the nodes in the cluster.

 ```execute-1
 kubectl get nodes